song-jiang/calico/v2.5/getting-started/bare-metal/bare-metal.md

    incoming packet, that packet is allowed to continue on its way, and will then be accepted or dropped according to workload policy (if it is going to a local workload) or to normal host endpoint policy (if not).

+## Policy on forward traffic

+Host endpoint policy applies to local input/output traffic and forward traffic if `applyOnForward` is `true`.
+Host endpoint policy applies to local input/output traffic only if `applyOnForward` is `false`.

+Untracked policy and Pre-DNAT policy will always have `applyOnForward` set to `true` because it applies to all forward traffic.

+By default, `applyOnForward` is set to `false`.

 ## When do host endpoint policies apply?